barbarafernandesmadera/facerecognitionMain/README.md

 After selecting the optimal thresholds and ensuring full integration and connection of the pipeline codes, the final step was integrating everything into the `demo_video.py` script for real-time performance.

 This project demonstrates a comprehensive approach to facial identification and spoofing detection, leveraging existing high-performance models and integrating them into a cohesive and functional pipeline.

+Finally, demo videos were saved and are available in the `data/results/video/` folder.